 - Life at the Edge, an exploration of Borderline Personality Disorder.

-I am a Member of the British Association for Counselling & Psychotherapy (BACP) and am currently working towards accreditation.
+I am a Registered Member of the British Association for Counselling & Psychotherapy (BACP)

-I believe that my professional training along with my own extensive life experiences has given me significant professional and personal strengths to work sensitively and confidently with a wide range of presenting issues or difficulties.
+I consider my professional training along with my own extensive life experiences has given me significant professional and personal strengths to work sensitively and confidently with a wide range of presenting issues or difficulties.

 As a counsellor I have worked for the past thirteen years, for Substance Misuse Charities, with individuals, couples and families who are afflicted by various forms of addictions including alcohol, illicit and prescribed drugs.

-And I have been in private practice for 2 years, working with individuals and couples who have presented with varied and complex issues.
+I have been in private practice for over 15 years, working with individuals and couples who have presented with varied and complex issues.

 Areas of counselling I deal with